Overview of Object Storage

 The following list summarizes some of the ways that you can use Object Storage.

 - You can use Object Storage as the primary data repository for big data.
 Object Storage offers a scalable storage platform that lets you store large datasets and operate seamlessly on those datasets.
-The HDFS connector provides connectivity to various big data analytic engines like Apache Spark and MapReduce.
+The HDFS Connector for Object Storage provides connectivity to various big data analytic engines like Apache Spark and MapReduce.
 This connectivity enables the analytics engines to work directly with data stored in Object Storage.
 For more information, see Hadoop Support.

 - You can use Object Storage to preserve backup and archive data that must be stored for an extended duration to adhere to various compliance mandates.